luyadev/luya-deployer/README.md

 ### Add custom commands

 You might want to execute a custom LUYA task, which will be executed after the basic LUYA tasks are finished.
 To do this, you can use the `beforeCommands` and `afterCommands` variable with an array list of commands.
+If you want to run a command even before migrat command use `beforeCoreCommands`.

 + beforeCommands: Will be excuted after the migration has been applied but **before the import** command.
 + afterCommands: Will be executed **after the import** command.